BunnyWay/BunnyCDN.Java.Storage/README.md

 # BunnyCDN.Java.Storage
 The official Java library used for interacting with the BunnyCDN Storage API.
+We would like to thank doghouch for the development.

 ## Usage